Web Scraping in 2026: Why AI-Generated Crawlers Are Winning

 - Code-level performance: Thousands of pages per minute

-- Consistent schemas: Same data structure across any website
+- Ecommerce-optimized schemas: Same data structure across any site

 - Minimal maintenance: AI rebuilds when sites change